moggieuk/Happy-Hare/doc/hardware_config.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Endstops and MMU Movement
-Happy Hare offers some sophisticated stepper synching and homing options which add additional parameters to the klipper stepper definition.
+Happy Hare implements the MMU control as a "second toolhead".
+It offers some sophisticated stepper synching and homing options which add additional parameters to the regular klipper stepper definition.

 ### Multiple Endstops on MMU Steppers
 In a nutshell, all steppers (MMU selector, MMU gear) defined in Happy Hare can have muliple endstops defined.
 Firstly the default endstop can be defined in the normal way by setting `endstop_pin`.
 This would then become the default endstop and can be referenced in gcode as "default".
 However it is better to give the endstop a vanity name by adding a new `endstop_name` parameter.
 This is the name that will appear when listing endstops (e.g. in the Mainsail interface or with `QUERY_ENDSTOPS`).
-Happy Hare uses a naming convention of `mmu_` so these are anticipated names: `mmu_gear_touch`, `mmu_ext_touch`, `mmu_sel_home`, `mmu_sel_touch`, `mmu_toolhead`.
+Happy Hare uses a naming convention of `mmu_` so anticipated names are: `mmu_gear_touch`, `mmu_ext_touch`, `mmu_sel_home`, `mmu_sel_touch`, `mmu_toolhead`, `mmu_gate`, `mmu_extruder`

-These would represent touch endstop on gear, touch on extruder, physical selector home, selector touch endstop and toolhead sensor.
+These would represent touch endstop on gear, touch on extruder, physical selector home, selector touch endstop, toolhead sensor, sensor at the gate and sensor just prior to extruder entrance.
 In Happy Hare, "touch" refers to stallguard based sensing feedback from the TMC driver (if avaialable).

 In addition the default endstop which is only set on the selector in the out-of-the-box configuration you can specify a list of "extra" endstops each with a customized name.
 These extra endstops can be switched in and out as needed.
 E.g.